Applications for Summer Renter Researchers 2024 are now closed.

-- You apply below to be a Renter Researcher, by Friday 11 November.
+- You apply below to be a Renter Researcher, before Friday October 27.

-- If selected, you receive a temperature tracker.
-You join a community of fellow Researchers, using WhatsApp.
+- If selected, you receive a temperature tracker and join an online community of fellow Researchers.

 - Through summer, you'll regularly sync data with a smartphone app, and we use this to build a picture of how renters are faring.
 We also encourage you to share your experiences on social media and with other Researchers.

-- We'll stay in touch on the phone and through short surveys to help understand the impact of summer heat on you and other renters.
+- We'll stay in touch on the phone and through short surveys to help understand the impact of summer heat and humidity on you and other renters.

-- To help you make the most of your participation, we'll organise professional media training for all Researchers, and also a political engagement workshop from a former politician.
+- To help you make the most of your participation, we'll organise professional media training for all Researchers, and also an advocacy workshop from a former politician.
 We'll give you chances to speak to journalists and your local politicians about your experiences.

 Data gathering through temperature trackers will be anonymous.
 Anything identifiable or in the media will be voluntary, and we will pay an honorarium for people who appear in the media.
 (You can see the participant agreement here.)